 What is movement therapy and why does it need to be talked about?

 This new category of wellness is dedicated entirely to movement health, which claims to help people take control of their health via the power of movement.
-It’s a fast-growing fitness trend which covers physical and psychological health and is being cited as an efficient complement to massage protocols, helping aid recovery solutions for those facing limited range of motion.
+It’s a fast-growing fitness trend that covers physical and psychological health. and is being cited as an efficient complement to massage protocols. helping aid recovery solutions for those facing a limited range of motion.

-“Movement therapy is simply empowering mental and physical health through movement,” says Stephen Price, managing director of SP&Co Group and founder of Movementum, a new premium wellness product company with services which aims to help beauty therapists control a conversation on movement therapy in the treatment room.
+“Movement therapy is simply empowering mental and physical health through movement,” says Stephen Price. managing director of SP&Co Group and founder of Momentum. a new premium wellness product company with services. which aims to help beauty therapists control a conversation on movement therapy in the treatment room.

-The professional capsule range – body oils, balms, and a space-enhancing diffuser – and services – classes, functional treatments, and spa treatments – have been created with input from experts in fitness, medicine, and behavioural change.
+The professional capsule range – includes body oils, balms, and a space-enhancing diffuser. and services classes available treatments, and spa treatments – have been created with input. from experts in fitness, medicine, and behavioral change.

-How do movement health services work in spa and what does it involve?
+How do movement health services work in a spa and what does it involve?

-Merging spa, wellness, and movement health experiences under one roof is easily done, it just involves blending spa with studio – but it needs to be led by an expert in movement therapy, which is where Movementum comes in.
+Merging spa, wellness, and movement health experiences under one roof are easily done. it just involves blending the spa with the studio – but it needs to be led by an expert in movement therapy. which is where Movement comes in.

-“We attach ourselves to the good job spa operators are already doing, simply adding the protocols, operation, and support for beauty therapists to deliver the message that movement health is an effective complement to massage.”In its system of services, Movementum do three signature things – classes, functional treatments, and two spa treatments – and all these can be done by beauty therapists.
+“We attach ourselves to the good job spa operators are already doing. simply adding the protocols, operations, and support for beauty therapists to deliver the message. that movement health is an effective complement to massage.”In its system of services.
+Momentum does three signature things – classes, and functional treatments. and two spa treatments – and all these can be done by beauty therapists.

-“Within this, we have four key methods to support the building of physical literacy, confidence, and motivation.
-We have breathwork and awareness, which enhances movement potential and resilience; and mindset and behaviour change, in that each treatment or class combines positive psychology and principles of behaviour change,” says Price.
+“Within this, we have four key methods to support. the building of physical literacy, confidence, and motivation.
+We have breathwork and awareness, which enhances movement potential and resilience. and mindset and behavior change, in each treatment or class. combines positive psychology and principles of behavior change,” says Price.